 Prior to admission, all patients should arrange to be collected from hospital as they must not drive themselves home following surgery.

 Patients should report to the hospital reception desk or private patients' office at the time advised.
 Admission details will be sent by the hospital prior to admission.
 For private patients, if they have private health insurance, the hospital will require details of the insurance cover otherwise payment is required in advance.
 Following registration, patients are taken to either a cubicle in the day ward or to their room where they are prepared for treatment and will meet the anaesthetist (if applicable).

 Prior to general anaesthesia, most anaesthetists require all patients, over the age of 60, to undergo precautionary health checks, comprising an ECG, chest x-ray and blood tests and, if these had not previously been performed, then they will be done on admission and prior to surgery.

 During the hour prior to surgery the eye will be prepared for surgery and eye drops will be administered - these are quite painless.
 They include drops to dilate the pupil.

-The administration of local anesthesia causes little or no discomfort.
-No needles are put into the eye itself and once the anesthetic has taken affect, no pain will be felt, although there may be a general awareness of movement of the eye.
+The administration of local anaesthesia causes little or no discomfort.
+No needles are put into the eye itself and once the anaesthetic has taken effect, no pain will be felt, although there may be a general awareness of movement of the eye.

-Even when the operation is performed under general anesthetic, most people find that they are ready to leave hospital within a couple of hours of surgery, although it is suggested that they rest quietly for 1-2 days following their operation.
-Before leaving patients are asked to make an appointment for the first post operative consultation, typically the following day, and given eye drops containing cortisone and antibiotics to administer for several weeks, whilst the eye is healing.
+Even when the operation is performed under general anaesthetic, most people find that they are ready to leave hospital within a couple of hours of surgery, although it is suggested that they rest quietly for 1-2 days following their operation.
+Before leaving patients are asked to make an appointment for the first post-operative consultation, typically the following day, and given eye drops containing cortisone and antibiotics to administer for several weeks, whilst the eye is healing.